-The Company assesses potential impairments to its long-lived assets, which includes property and equipment, on a quarterly basis, or whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
+The Company assesses potential impairments to its long-lived assets, which includes property and equipment, on a quarterly basis or whenever events or circumstances indicate that the carrying amount of an asset may not be recoverable.
 Shop-level assets are grouped at the individual shop-level for the purpose of the impairment assessment.
 Recoverability of an asset is measured by a comparison of the carrying amount of an asset to its estimated undiscounted future cash flows expected to be generated by the asset.
-If the carrying amount of the asset group exceeds its estimated undiscounted future cash flows, an impairment charge is recognized as the amount by which the carrying amount of the asset exceeds the fair value of the asset.
+If the carrying amount of the asset group exceeds its estimated undiscounted future cash flows expected to be generated by which the carrying amount of the asset exceeds the fair value of the asset.
 The fair value of the shop assets was determined using the discounted future cash flow method of anticipated cash flows through the shop's lease-end date using fair value measurement inputs classified as Level 3.
 Level 3 inputs are derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.
-After performing a periodic review of the Company's shops during each quarter of 2013, 2014 and 2015, it was determined that indicators of impairment were present for certain shops as a result of continued underperformance of shop profitability.
-The Company performed an impairment analysis related to these shops and recorded impairment charges of \$1.1 million, \$2.9 million and \$3.4 million for the fiscal years 2013, 2014 and 2015, respectively, related to the excess of the carrying amounts recorded on the Company's consolidated balance sheet over the identified shops' estimated fair values.
+After performing a periodic review of the Company's shops during each quarter of 2017, 2016 and 2015, it was determined that indicators of impairment were present for certain shops as a result of continued underperformance.
+The Company performed an impairment analysis related to these shops and recorded impairment charges of \$10.6 million, \$4.0 million and \$3.4 million for the fiscal years 2017, 2016 and 2015, respectively.
+As a result of damage sustained by Hurricane Harvey, the Company recorded a \$0.7 million impairment for the fiscal year 2017, with insurance recoveries of \$0.7 million also recorded within the same caption.